thomwiggers/thomwiggers.nl/content/publications/bachelors-thesis/index.md

 highlight: false
 ---

-Bachelor's thesis written under the supervision of Peter Schwabe.
+Bachelor's thesis written under the supervision of peterschwabe.

 See the project page for more information.